epomatti/mssql-replication/README.md

     RD --> VMDB(SQL Server Subscriber)
 ```

-The implementation in this repository will focus on a remote Distributor with an Azure SQL Database as the Subscriber:
+The implementation in this repository will focus on a remote Distributor with an Azure SQL Database as the Subscriber, with a private connection via Private Endpoints deployed to a connectivity Virtual Network with DNS integration:

 <img src=".assets/sql-server.png" />